-Objective 1.8.4: Add Little Free Library to Wright Street Park
+Objective 1.7.4: Add Little Free Library to Wright Street Park

 Another relatively simple addition to Wright Street Park that was mentioned multiple times in the public input process was the addition of one or more Little Free Libraries to the park.
 Costs for prefabricated structures range between \$250.00 and \$500.00 each so it is assumed two such libraries could be installed in Wright Street Park for a total cost of between \$500.00 and \$1,000.00.
+It is also possible to partner with local entities that may be willing to take on the project such as the industrial arts program at Jonesville High School, an Eagle Scout Project, or even the local library.
 The most logical locations for a Little Free Library would be near the driveway entrance off Wright Street or near the shelter area of the park.